Frequently Asked Questions

 There's no shrinkwrap on my DVD.
 Is this used?

 No. All of our products are unopened direct from the producer.
 Some producers do not shrinkwrap.
 We encourage you to contact the producer and ask them why they skip this step.
-The following producers usually do not shrinkwrap: C Vision (newest releases have a security seal on one edge, but aren't shrinkwrapped), Sunday River Productions, Blackhawk, Blue Ridge, Mark I Video, Goodheart, Pacific Vista, Plets, and Revelation Video and several others.
+The following producers usually do not shrinkwrap: C Vision (newest releases have a security seal on one edge, but aren't shrinkwrapped), Sunday River Productions, Mark I Video, Goodheart, Pacific Vista, Plets, and a few others.

-Almost ALL of the producers work out of their house or a small office.
-Train DVD's are an extremely small and specialized segment of the DVD market.
-Sales are not in the millions like mainstream DVD's.
-That being said, some producers simply charge more for their product.
+Almost all of the producers work out of their house or a small office.
+Train DVDs are an extremely small and specialized segment of the market — sales are not in the millions like mainstream DVDs.
+Some producers simply charge more for their product.
 In some cases it's based on how difficult it was to obtain or shoot the footage.
-You'll find that generally content that is vintage based is usually more expensive than modern footage.
-There are some producers that have excellent modern and vintage at reasonable prices.
-We want you to get the best bang for your buck, so if you have any particular interests, feel free to contact us for recommendations.
-We know of hours worth of top-of-the-line vintage footage for under $20, and others even cheaper.
+Vintage-based content is generally more expensive than modern footage.

 Why don't you carry ______?